You have the right to register at certain agencies!

 The deadline for voter registration is always 25 days before an election.
 If you miss this deadline, you still can register to vote in person during the Early Voting Period.

 First, check to make sure that you are allowed to register to vote.

-Before October 14th, you can register to vote at many agencies.
+Before the registration deadline, you can register to vote at many agencies.
 Federal law requires agencies to offer voter registration services to North Carolinians at all offices that provide public assistance, or at state-funded programs that primarily provide services to people with disabilities.
 These agencies include:

 - The North Carolina Department of Motor Vehicles (NC DMV)